ShunSakurai/check_forbidden/README.md

 - memoQ bilingual .mqxlz or .mqxliff file(s)
 - CSV or text file(s) containing the list of forbidden terms

-This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into a CSV file.
-Command Prompt is good for browsing the result and quickly checking what was detected.
-The CSV file is useful when you have many matches and when many non-printable characters are included in the bilingual file.
+This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into an HTML file.
+Command Prompt is good when the file is small and you want to quickly check what was detected.
 The Summary result is useful when you are working on a "View."
+Some characters are non-printable on Command Prompt.
+The HTML file is useful when you have many matches and you want to use filtering features.

 This program is written in Python with tkinter and is distributed in .exe format through [PyInstaller](http://www.pyinstaller.org/) and [Verpatch](https://www.codeproject.com/Articles/37133/Simple-Version-Resource-Tool-for-Windows).